 by Matt and Karen Smith

 A pair of young retirees, Karen and Matt Smith, take off and hit the road to see all the national parks.
-In a series of emails to Bob and Sue, the friends they left back home, get a park-by-park account.
+In a series of emails to Bob and Sue, the friends they left back home, readers get a park-by-park account.

 A Walk in the Woods: Rediscovering America on the Appalachian Trail